 By the time literature students graduate, they should be able to construct a professional-quality essay.
 If they cannot, they will be unable to function in a graduate program.
 At the same time, students have limited opportunities to develop near-professional writing.
-The committee recommends:

-Develop a set of criteria that defines "near-professional, original work of literary research and scholarship."
+The committee recommends that the program develop a set of criteria that defines "near-professional, original work of literary research and scholarship."
 Some criteria might include: